museum4punkt0/Ping-TensorFlow/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see https://www.gnu.org/licenses/.

 [![LICENSE.md](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/museum4punkt0/Mein-Objekt-Backend/blob/master/LICENSE.md)

-[https://www.tensorflow.org/](Tensorflow) ist unter Apache 2.0 lizensiert.
+[Tensorflow](https://www.tensorflow.org/) ist unter Apache 2.0 lizensiert.

-[https://tfhub.dev/](Tensorflow models) sind unter Apache 2.0 lizensiert.
+[Tensorflow models](https://tfhub.dev/) sind unter Apache 2.0 lizensiert.